fsegado/product-stock-management/README.md

 # Product Stock Management

-This application is a product stock management as a REST microservice and a an embedded H2 database (empty by default).
+This application is a product stock management as a REST microservice and an embedded H2 database (empty by default).

 ### Requirements